Miyapur metro station

 The Miyapur Metro Station is located on the Red Line of the Hyderabad Metro.
 The Miyapur Metro Station is terminal point of Corridor I. L&THMRL has set up free wifi access units for commuters at Miyapur metro station, in association with ACT Fibernet, as part of a pilot project.

 History

-It was opened on 29 November 2017.
+It was opened on 29 November 2017 by Prime Minister Narendra Modi.
+In 2026, Miyapur Metro Station started a branding initiative, under semi-naming policy of Hyderabad metro to generate non-fare revenues, in which the developer Team4 Life Spaces acquired the corporate naming rights for the metro station.

 Station

 Miyapur elevated metro station situated on the Red Line of Hyderabad Metro.

 Facilities

 The stations have staircases, elevators and escalators from the street level to the platform level which provide easy and comfortable access.
-Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including differently-abled and elderly citizens.
+Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including disabled and elderly citizens.